omkarcloud/botasaurus/README.md

 *So, what is Botasaurus?*

-Botasaurus is an all-in-one web scraping framework that enables you to build awesome scrapers in less time and code, and with more fun.
+Botasaurus is an all-in-one web scraping framework that enables you to build awesome scrapers in less time, less code, and with more fun.

 A Web Scraping Magician has put all his web scraping experience and best practices into Botasaurus to save you hundreds of hours of Development Time!